diaskevin/10_COMMUNITY-LEARNING/README.md

 # 10_COMMUNITY-LEARNING

 Validate Chapter 10_COMMUNITY LEARNING as a replacement for Rakesh private Tutor
-    Veriy use of IntelliJ TIPS to 'write CH01 statementthat are of a syntactically correct construct' Start by typing a method declaration, a method call or a statements: if
+    Verify use of IntelliJ TIPS to 'write CH01 statement that are of a syntactically correct construct' Use IntelliJ TIP: Complete the statement Ctrl   Shift   ↩ Enter Start by typing a method declaration, a method call or a statements: if
 	    				do -while
 	 				try -catch
       					return